European Association for Biometrics: History

 The association was founded on November 17, 2011 in Darmstadt at the Fraunhofer Institute for Computer Graphics Research.
 It was developed as part of the Biometric European Stakeholders Network (BEST Network) project, funded by the European Commission under the 7th Framework Program for the Scientific Conference.
-The EAB Statute was based on the CAST e.V.
+The EAB Statute was based on the CAST, e.V.
 There were 14 institutions from 10 different European countries involved in the activities of the foundation.
 The interests of the members are represented by the Board.

 Organization

 The EAB includes institutions, companies and individuals from all over Europe.
 In general, the EAB has more than 200 members.
-Association is an active network with local people in contact in most European countries.
+The association is an active network with local people in contact in most European countries.
 The wave cluster solidifies the structure, which represents the composition on the outside.
 The EAB Advisory Board, composed of senior members of the community, advises on the development of strategic issues.

 In special interest groups, committees and working groups dealing with various topics, members have the opportunity to discuss current issues.
 The results are summarized in the documents presenting the position or in white papers and made available to the public for further discussion.